10 Essential Team Management Skills for 2024

 While this one falls under the umbrella of “communication”, it’s so important that it deserves a special mention.

-Did you know that companies who implement regular employee feedback have turnover rates that are 14.9% lower than for employees who receive no feedback?
+Did you know that companies who implement regular feedback have higher employee satisfaction levels and turnover rates that are 14.9% lower than for employees who receive no feedback?
 There are so many different ways to provide feedback, from annual appraisals to development meetings to awards to informal pats on the back.

 8. Project Management